xzjia/guideline/source_en/Security/Authentication.rst

 As an example, when the path to display login form is \ ``"/login"``\ , the user is redirected to \ ``"/login?error"``\ .

-.. note:: **Variation in behaviour based on definition methods**

-    The operation is carried out as given above when Java Config is used.
-However, if a Bean is defined by using XML, \ ``"error"``\  parameter is not assigned.
-    A path for transition must be explicitly specified in \ ``authentication-failure-url``\  attribute to carry out operation identical to Java Config.
-    This is a bug in the Spring Security and will be resolved in 4.0.4.RELEASE and subsequent versions.

 |